PieFlavr/Raylib-Window-Pong/as7/README.md

 ## APPLICATION CONTROLs

+Did not have the time to be able to properly re-implement everything, but at the very least the windows work and basic game works!
 All of the controls are enumerated in the menus/scoreboards.
 The following is simply an explicit listing of them, all of these can be found in the game.

 ### IMPLEMENTED